WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 after instantiation.
 Each configured method can be either a normal method, a getter, a setter, or a constructor.
-Methods also have two associated names: the first their property name in the configured prototype and the second the name of the exported function they wrap.
+Methods each have two associated names: the first their property name in the configured prototype and the second the name of the exported function they wrap.